richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Option: Enable AI-suggested topics

-Users with the Viva Engage Knowledge Service Plan see AI-suggested topics in Answers.
+Users with the Viva Engage Knowledge service plan see AI-suggested topics in Answers.
 Viva Engage admins control this feature.
 When a user posts a question on Answers, generative AI returns up to three relevant topics for the user to include with their post.

 1. [Go to the Viva Engage admin center](admin-howto-access-admin-center-in-ve.md).